 THE WIRED CHILD

 Today’s preschoolers are a member of Generation C, the connected society.
-They have always known a world where social media and apps are an integral part of life.
+They have always known the world where social media and apps are an integral part of life.
 How much do they know, and how much do they really need to know at such a young age?

 What Kids Should Know